About This Course

 Additional Requirements (All Applicants)

-Please note that before completing the online application and online Supplementary Question Form (see further details below), intending candidates must consult with the relevant course co-ordinator to discuss/confirm their proposed research area.
+Please note that before completing the online application, intending candidates must consult with the relevant course co-ordinator to discuss/confirm their proposed research area.
 Following this consultation, the proposed supervisor should be named on the online supplementary questions form.

 Dr. Jason Harris